Your baby should be given certain foods to make sure they receive the nutrients they need while weaning. This will help your baby grow and develop.

 Iron is important to help your baby grow and develop.
 It is an important part of the pigment in red blood cells called haemoglobin.
 This carries oxygen and prevents iron deficiency anaemia.

-Your baby needs to get iron from solid foods of a suitable consistency from 6 months old.
+Your baby needs to get iron from solid foods from about 6 months old.
 This is because their stores of iron are depleted.

 Good food sources of iron

-- baked beans, lentils, dark green leafy vegetables, such as cabbage, broccoli, spinach
+- dark green leafy vegetables, such as cabbage, broccoli, spinach

 - cereals with added iron